stefansbv/transfer/README.md

 - column transformation section
 - row transformation section

-This are detailed in other documents...
+TODO: This are detailed in other documents...

 ### Plugins ###